lyraguilherme/lyraguilherme.github.io/content/posts/terraform-aws-vpn.md

 One of Terraform's key benefits is how easily changes can be reverted with the ```terraform destroy``` command.

-To rever the changes we previously applied, the sintax is:
+If you need to revert the changes we previously applied, use the following syntax:

 ```
 terraform destroy \